Fender Concert

 The Fender Concert was a guitar amplifier made by Fender Musical Instruments.
 Its production can be split over 2 phases.
 The first of these running from 1960 and until approximately 1965, at which time a typical Fender Concert was priced at $315.
 During the 1960s, the Concert was for all practical purposes the same amplifier as the Vibrasonic but with four 10" speakers.
+It was also essentially a Fender Super Reverb without the reverb.
 In a later phase, the Concert was updated by Paul Rivera in the early 1980s ("concert" and "concert II") and a subsequent 1x12 variant of the Concert amp appeared briefly in the mid-1990s.